 For their adjustable-rate mortgages, 3/1, 5/1, 7/1, and 10/1 ARMs appear to be available.

-Lastly, they offer reverse mortgages backed by the FHA, known as Home Equity Conversion Mortgages (HECM).
+They also offer reverse mortgages backed by the FHA, known as Home Equity Conversion Mortgages (HECM).

 CrossCountry Mortgage Rates and Fees